 As an introvert, Adedolapo struggled to vocalize the many ideas and thoughts that flood his mind, but photography and filmmaking became the most effective means of expression for him.
 His work reflects personal experiences, beliefs, and challenges, often symbolizing his struggles to fit into and contribute to society and his quest for freedom.
 Profoundly shaped by his environment, his current nature-themed works stem from a newfound appreciation for the healing power of nature, emphasizing its importance for mental and creative well-being.
 With creative use of natural lighting and intense composition, he exposes his opinions, concerns, beliefs, adventures, and ordeals through his work, exploring the multifaceted realities of society; from its stunning beauty to its stark challenge, shedding light on complex elements like beauty, gender, politics, mental health, climate, human culture, and lifestyle.

-Adedolapo Boluwatife currently lives and works in Lagos as a freelance photographer and filmmaker.
+Adedolapo Boluwatife currently lives and works in Lagos/Ogun as a freelance photographer and filmmaker.
 He is currently focusing on projects relating to mental health and climate.
 His ongoing project, "Invitation to Invade," is a pro-nature and eco-conscious themed project that focuses on the issues of plastic pollution and its dangers.